Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 IMPORTANT!
 This pipeline should be run on one gene at a time.
 Reads should be all 16S or all ITS (or whatever gene you're interested), not a mix of both.
 You have to run the pipeline independently for each set.

 Make sure you have some version of conda installed.
-The pipeline can use conda, mamba, or micromamba.
+The pipeline can be run with conda, mamba, or micromamba.

-All of these scripts are written to produce and run slurm batch scripts.
+The majority of these scripts are written to produce and run slurm batch scripts.
 All scripts will be generated in the `slurm_scripts` folder.
 Most of them will submit the scripts for you, unless otherwise specified.
+Some commands also have an option to allow you to run the command in your current session.

 ## Files needed